-The number of Nanohana brand pharmacies totaled 416 at end-March 2020.
+The number of Nanohana brand pharmacies totaled 416 at end-March 2021.
 The following table compares sales and pharmacy numbers for other major pharmacy chains as of their fiscal year-ends.
 Unlisted companies and companies mainly operating dispensaries within drugstores are excluded.
-While Medical System Network ranks within the top 10, it has far fewer outlets than the top-ranking pharmacy chains.
+While Medical System Network brand pharmacies rank within the top 10, it has far fewer outlets than the top-ranking pharmacy chains.